 When does the Process Have to be Completed?

 Students must complete all required paperwork at least two weeks prior to the end of each semester to be eligible to receive aid for that semester.
 Paperwork submitted after this deadline will be processed at the discretion of the College.

-Once your FAFSA results and all requested information have been received and processed, you will be notified via email that you have an Award Letter.
-The Award Letter will reflect all federal and state offers of aid including scholarship, need-based grants, and loans.
-The Award Letter provides a summary of your financial aid.
+Once your FAFSA results and all requested information have been received and processed, you will be notified via email that you have an Award Notification.
+The Award Notification will reflect all federal and state offers of aid including scholarship, need-based grants, and loans.
+The Award Notification provides a summary of your financial aid.
 All or part of the award offered can be accepted.
 Please contact the Financial Aid Office if you need assistance.

 You must submit a FAFSA form for each school year in which you want to be considered for federal student aid.
 When you log in to renew your FAFSA form, it's prefilled with certain information from the prior academic year.
 You'll need to provide new income and tax information and update any information that may have changed.